-Reacting to critics who warned Western countries against accepting migrants from terrorist hotbeds in the Middle East, Zuckerberg in early 2016 stated that he had “no tolerance” for “hate speech against migrants,” whom he described as a “protected group.”
+Reacting to critics who warned Western countries against accepting migrants from terrorist hotbeds in the Middle East, Zuckerberg in early 2016 stated that he had “no tolerance” for “hate speech against migrants,” whom he and Facebook viewed as a “protected group.”

 After two Islamic terrorists massacred fourteen Americans at a Christmas party in San Bernardino, California on December 2, 2015—just three weeks after jihadists had killed 130 innocents in Paris—Zuckerberg worried openly that Western Muslims might in turn be victimized by bigoted people of other faiths.
 “I want to add my voice in support of Muslims in our community and around the world,” he wrote.
 “After the Paris attacks and hate this week, I can only imagine the fear Muslims feel that they will be persecuted for the actions of others….
 If you’re a Muslim in this [Facebook] community, as the leader of Facebook I want you to know that you are always welcome here and that we will fight to protect your rights and create a peaceful and safe environment for you.”

-Zuckerberg was angered by President Trump’s September 2017 announcement that he planned to phase out Barack Obama’s unconstitutional DACA (Deferred Action for Childhood Arrivals) executive action, which guaranteed that most DREAM Act-eligible individuals would be granted legal status, work permits, access to certain publicly funded social services, and protection from deportation for a period of two years.
+Zuckerberg was angered by President Trump’s September 2017 announcement that he planned to phase out Barack Obama‘s aforementioned DACA (Deferred Action for Childhood Arrivals) executive action.
 In an internal message to Facebook employees, Zuckerberg wrote:

 “As many of you have heard, the Trump administration just announced they will be ending the Deferred Action for Childhood Arrivals program, or DACA.
 This is incredibly disappointing, and goes against everything we should stand for as a country.